 The Robot lab lets you program the bot yourself, with any program you wish.

-The bot uses a PIC processor, so the program should be written using the PIC compiler.
+The bot uses an Arduino microcontroller, so the program should be written using the Arduino microcontroller.
 It is noteworthy that the bot has, among other things, infrared sensors, to which the developer has access.

 Target audience: engineering students in general, certain secondary schools.Try it!
 Read more